Codartis/DiagramTool/README.md

 <div align="center"><img src="images/CodartisDiagramTool_128.png"></div>

-# Codartis Diagram Tool for C# / Support Repo
+# Product support page for Codartis Diagram Tool

+Codartis Diagram Tool is an interactive code visualization tool for C# to quickly explore, navigate and document source code structure and relationships.
+Integrates into Microsoft Visual Studio 2019/2022.

-This repo is used for product support.
+This repository is used for product support.

 * [Help page](help/Help.md#codartis-diagram-tool-help)